ranchimall/RanchiMallTasks/Proejct1_FLO_FB_Auth_Exchange/README.md

 isset($_SESSION['fb_id'])

 fb_id is a field in database

+# Interesting code snippets

+From fbconfig.php which sets the $_SESSION variables

 ```php
     // printing $profile array on the screen which holds the basic info about user